bjornharrtell/postgresql-http-server/README.md

 ## TODOs

 * Use real primary key (current single row operations assume a primary key named id)
+* Configurable max rows hard limit
+* Configurable access to specific databases and tables
+* Configurable CRUD (flags to disable parts of it)
 * Optionally use authenticated user/password to connect to DB
 * Handle ORDER BY via orderby param
 * Handle PostGIS data